Crash-Test-Buddies/WiFi-Buddy/README.md

 };
 ```

-6) Create and locally register a BroadcastReceiver to listen for the intents you want from the library.
+6) Create and locally register a BroadcastReceiver to listen for the Intents you want from the library.

 ```
 IntentFilter filter = new IntentFilter();